ffmegaman/blog/source/_posts/2014-09-14-getting-ready-for-codefellows-ruby-on-rails-accelerator.markdown

 - completed the one month Codefellows foundations bootcamp
 - been accepted for the two months Codefellows Ruby on Rails Accelerator

 Phew!
 That's quite a life style change.
-As you can see, there are two types modules in Codefellows that I am attending; the foundations bootcamp, and the more advance Ruby on Rails Accelerator.
+As you can see, there are two types of modules in Codefellows that I have attended and will be attending; the foundations bootcamp, and the more advance Ruby on Rails Accelerator.

-The foundations bootcamp was supposed to be an intensive intro to CS and web development.
-Why did I mention "supposed" above?<!-- more --> I had about a year worth of experience developing Ruby on Rails apps, and everything that was taught in class, made sense to me.
-While it definitely seemed very intensive to the majority of the class, there is a smaller fraction of the class that have self-taught themselves enough to the point that they can immediately pick up the new knowledge being taught.
-I guess, I fell into the latter category.
-I don't regret it at all because it definitely provided me with structure and best practices which I never knew before.
+The foundations bootcamp was an intensive intro to CS and web development.<!-- more --> I had about a year worth of experience developing Ruby on Rails apps, and everything that was taught in class quickly made sense to me.
+What I really got out of it was the structure and best practices which I never knew before.
+In addition to that, the ability now to write pure JavaScript was a huge plus.

 Starting tomorrow, I will be attending the first day of the Codefellows Ruby on Rails Accelerator.
 Again with this, I hope to absorb in best practices, and to obtain a deeper understanding of the magic that happens inside the Rails framework.